-Johnson & Wales University does not discriminate unlawfully on the basis of race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, or disability, in admission to, access to, treatment of or employment in its programs and activities.
+"Johnson & Wales University does not discriminate unlawfully on the basis of race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, or disability, in admission to, access to, treatment of or employment in its programs and activities.
 The following person has been designated to handle inquiries regarding nondiscrimination policies: Compliance Officer, Johnson & Wales University, One Cookson Place, Sixth Floor, Providence, RI 02903, 401-598-1423.
-Inquiries regarding your civil rights may also be referred to the applicable regional Office for Civil Rights for the region in which the campus is located.
-For further information, contact the U.S. Department of Education, Office for Civil Rights, Customer Service Team, 400 Maryland Avenue SW, Washington, D.C.
-20202-1100, 800-421-3481.
+Inquiries concerning the application of nondiscrimination policies smay also be referred to the Regional Director, Office for Civil Rights, U.S. Department of Education, 33 Arch Street, Suite 900, Boston, MA 02110-1491.
 Residents of Georgia may utilize the refund policy required by Georgia law.
 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Johnson & Wales University publishes an Annual Security Report, which discloses information about campus security policies and procedures, and statistics concerning reported crimes that occurred on campus, on university-controlled property, and on public property immediately adjacent to campus.
-A copy of the report may be obtained from the Admissions Office or at www.juu.edu.
-Completion and graduation rate data for specific cohorts of first-time, full-time undergraduate students is available.
-Contact the Student Academic Services Office for assistance with obtaining this information.

-request for high school transcript release form
+A copy of the report may be obtained from the Admissions Office or a www.piw.edu.
+In compliance with the Student Right-to-Know Act, completion or graduation rate data for specific cohorts of first-time, full-time undergraduate students is available upon request.
+Contact the Student Academic & Financial Services Office to obtain this information."
+"Johnson & Wales University does not discriminate unlawfully on the basis of race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, or disability, in request for high school transcript release form

-Please forward an official copy of my high school transcript or G.E.D. transcript to:
+Please forward an $\boldsymbol{official\ copy}$ of my high school transcript or G.E.D. transcript to: